intel/ccloudvm/README.md

 of information are available via the workload structure.

  - GoPath         : The GoPath on the host or ~/go if GOPATH is not defined
- - Home           : The home directory of the user who ran ciao-down
+ - Home           : The home directory of the user who ran ccloudvm
  - HTTPProxy      : The hosts HTTP proxy if set
  - HTTPSProxy     : The hosts HTTPS proxy if set
  - NoProxy        : The value of the host's no_proxy variable
- - User           : The user who invoked ciao-down
+ - User           : The user who invoked ccloudvm
  - PublicKey      : The public key that will be used to access the instance over SSH
- - GitUserName    : The git user name of the user who ran ciao-down
+ - GitUserName    : The git user name of the user who ran ccloudvm
- - GitEmail       : The git email address of the user who ran ciao-down
+ - GitEmail       : The git email address of the user who ran ccloudvm
  - Mounts         : A slice of mounts, each describing a path to be shared between guest and host
  - Hostname       : The instance hostname
  - UUID           : A UUID for the new instance